iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

   9 measurements, 1 runs per measurement, 4 threads
 ```

-Interesting, the SSM implementation is actually faster by about 30 ms!
+Interestingly, the SSM implementation is approximately 30 ms faster.

-By using `torch.profiler.profile`, I found that, in the naive implementation, `torch.cat` for updating the last M outputs takes a significant amount of the total time (~20%).
+By using `torch.profiler.profile`, I found that, in the naive implementation, `torch.cat` for updating the last M outputs accounts for a significant portion of the total time (~20%).
-The actual computation, `torch.addmv`, takes only about 10%.
+The actual computation, `torch.addmv`, takes only about 10% of the time.
-Regarding the memory usage, the most memory-consuming operation is `torch.addmv`, which uses about 512 Kb of memory.
+Regarding memory usage, the most memory-intensive operation is `torch.addmv`, which consumes approximately 512 Kb of memory.
-In contrast, the SSM implementation uses more memory (> 1 Mb) due to the matrix multiplication, but roughly 38% of the time is spent on filtering since it doesn't have to call `torch.cat` at each time step anymore.
+In contrast, the SSM implementation uses more memory (> 1 Mb) due to matrix multiplication, but roughly 38% of the time is spent on filtering since it no longer has to call `torch.cat` at each time step.
-The state vector (a.k.a the last M outputs) automatically get updated during the matrix multiplication.
+The state vector (a.k.a the last M outputs) is automatically updated during the matrix multiplication.

-**Conclusion**: tensor concatenation (including `torch.cat` and `torch.stack`) is expensive, and we should avoid it if possible.
+**Conclusion**: Tensor concatenation (including `torch.cat` and `torch.stack`) is computationally expensive, and it is advisable to avoid it whenever possible.

 ## Unrolling the SSM

 Now we can apply the unrolling trick to the SSM implementation.
-The idea is to divide the input signal into blocks of size \\(T\\) and perform the recursion on the blocks instead of sample-by-sample.
+The idea is to divide the input signal into blocks of size \\(T\\) and perform the recursion on these blocks instead of processing them sample-by-sample.
 Each recursion takes the last vector state \\(\\mathbf{h}[n-1]\\) and predicts the next \\(T\\) states \\([\\mathbf{h}[n], \mathbf{h}[n+1], \ldots, \mathbf{h}[n+T-1]]^\top\\) at once.
 To see how to calculate these states, let's unroll the SSM recursion for \\(T\\) steps: